HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/WebPublish.md

 15. You can choose to change the cloud environment on which your app will be published.
 To do so click on **Change** beside the **Environment** option.

-7. If you do not use the deprecated SHA1, MD2, MD4, and MD5 hashing algorithms in your application, check **Strict Mode**.
-If you use any of those algorithms, leave **Strict Mode** unchecked.
+7. If you do not want to use the SHA1, MD2, MD4, and MD5 hashing algorithms in your application, check **Strict Mode**.
+If you do use any of those algorithms, leave **Strict Mode** unchecked.
 Otherwise, you will receive an "Unsupported algorithm" error message.

 16. Once all the required settings are ready, click **Build**.
     The progress of the Web App Publish is displayed in the Build tab of Iris.